 In the 1620s, George Calvert, Lord Baltimore, set his sights on colonial development in the New World.
 Along with his family, a mixed group of Protestants and Catholics attempted to settle in Newfoundland.
 The harsh winter, an English war with the French, and religious discord, however, halted the experiment.
 The colony failed.

 George Calvert hoped to locate a milder climate in the Chesapeake Bay region but died before making the actual attempt.
 His sons, Cecil and Leonard Calvert, gathered enough colonists by offering the opportunity to worship God, each according to his own conscience.
-The new colony would offer religious freedom with the then forward-thinking idea that religious harmony would offer better opportunity for peaceful living and commerce.
+The new colony would offer religious freedom with the then forward-thinking idea that religious harmony would offer better opportunities for peaceful living and commerce.

 The Ark and the Dove

-On November 22, in 1633, the Ark and the Dove set sail from the Isle of Wright in England with 140 passengers.
+On November 22, 1633, the Ark and the Dove set sail from the Isle of Wright in England with 140 passengers.
 After first encountering heavy seas and storms, the ships found smooth sailing and arrived at St. Clement's Island on the St. Mary's River on March 25, 1634.

 The land was granted to Cecil Calvert by King Charles I. But Cecil stayed in England to defend the land grant.
 The colonists were led by Cecil's brother, Leonard Calvert, who became Maryland's first governor.
-Originally named Terra Maria after the king's wife, St. Mary's was the first place in the English speaking colonies where Roman Catholic Mass was celebrated.
+Originally named Terra Maria after the king's wife, St. Mary's was the first place in the English-speaking colonies where Roman Catholic Mass was celebrated.

 The Calverts purchased some 30 miles of land from the king of the Yaocomico tribe in exchange for metal goods, hatchets, axes, hoes, and cloth.
 Today, we decry the seemingly ridiculously unfair trade.
-Yet, imagine how wonderful metal tools seemed to a stone age culture.
+Yet, imagine how wonderful metal tools seemed to a stone-age culture.
 The Yaocomico had migrated to the area to avoid war with another tribe and welcomed new allies against their enemy.